aexel90/strava_komoot_sync/README.md

-# strava_komoot_sync
+# StravaKomootSync

-Activity Synchronization between Strava and Komoot
+Activity Synchronization between Strava and Komoot.

-## Synchronization direction
-Strava --> Komoot
+Synchronization direction: Strava --> Komoot

 ## What is synced
 - Name of the activity